 How To Show Speed Limit on Google Maps

-While most GPS devices/apps included speed limit from the get-go, Google Maps was late to catch on.
-But as of recently, this useful feature is available on Google Maps as well.
+While most GPS devices and apps offered to display the speed limit from the get-go, Google Maps was late to catch on.
+As of recently, though, this useful feature is available on Google Maps as well.

 A Short History of Google Maps